ashanhdps/aidlc/inception/overview_user_stories.md

 - **As an** Employee
 - **I want to** complete self-assessments as part of my performance review
 - **So that** I can provide my perspective on my performance and development

 **Acceptance Criteria:**
 - I can access my review form during review periods
 - I can rate my own KPI performance with comments
 - I can assess my competencies and behaviors
 - I can set goals and development objectives
 - I can save drafts and submit when complete
+- I can indicate extra mile efforts that I've achieved
+- I can upload proof of performance to back up my KPI self-assessments

 **US-015: Manager Performance Scoring**
 - **As a** Supervisor